 The most challenging part of tuning a sound system is finding the frequencies that are feeding back.
-It's not hard to hear the feedback - it's tricky to find which of the 31 bands on your GEQ will fix the problem.
-At the end of the day, the only thing that will make the process easier is good old-fashioned ear training.
-Luckily, there are downloadable apps that can help.
-For instance:
+It's not hard to hear the feedback - finding which of the 31 bands on your GEQ will fix the problem is tricky.
+The only thing that will make the process easier is good old-fashioned ear training.
+Luckily, these apps can help: